Hi there— I’m Carter,

 Carter Weeks Maddox, Chronotope’s Founder, Perfumer & Creative Director >>

-I had a very fragrant childhood.
-My family were perfume wearers whose collections included some of the 20th century’s greatest perfumes, and they enabled me to explore them freely, without regard for gendered categories.
-And I was raised in the deep rural Pineywoods of northeast Texas, where the smell of iron-rich red clay soil, spring wildflowers, hickory smoke rising from BBQ pits, or fields of fresh-cut hay might mix on any given day with the scent of 100-foot-tall old growth trees going up into flame (my brother fell asleep and left his campfire unattended), an exploding meth lab (a portable building that’d been snuck onto the unoccupied property bordering my parents’ acreage), or the fear-inducing musk of a cottonmouth who’d slivered too close (IYKYK and if you don’t, trust me when I say that you’re not missing out).
+I grew up in a family of perfume wearers whose collections include some of the 20th century’s greatest fragrances, and my parents allowed me to explore their collections freely, without regard for gendered categories or social niceties.
+And I was raised in the deep rural Pineywoods of northeast Texas, where the agrestic, classically well-regarded smells of iron-rich red clay soil, spring wildflowers, hickory smoke rising from BBQ pits, and fields of freshly baled hay could be interrupted at any time by the turpentine tar of 100-foot-tall old growth loblollies going up into flame (my brother fell asleep and left his campfire unattended), an exploding meth lab (a portable building snuck onto the unoccupied property bordering my parents’ acreage), or the fear-inducing raunch of a cottonmouth who’d slivered way too close unnoticed.
+(IYKYK and if you don’t, trust me when I say that you’re not missing out).

 << Northeast Texas Pineywoods forest

-I began toying with making my own blends of cheap essential oils when I was in college both as a way to not spend money that I didn’t have on perfume and as a means of stress relief, particularly once I entered grad school.
-And I continued to do so even after I finished school and started working—only the cheap essentials were swapped out for costlier ones, and eventually I began using synthetics.
-I also began collecting many of the (by that point, exclusively vintage) perfumes I’d grown up around.
+I began toying with making my own blends of cheap essential oils when I was in college as a way to avoid spending money that I didn’t have and as a means of stress relief, particularly once I entered grad school.
+And I continued to do so even after I finished school and started working—only then, I swapped out the store-bought oils cut with jojoba and other diluants for purer, costlier extractions I also began collecting and working with isolates and synthetic aromachemicals, aw well as collecting many of the (by that point, almost exclusively vintage) perfumes I’d grown up around.

 Hamilton Pool Preserve & its collapsed grotto outside Austin, TX, where I spent countless afternoons while I was in college & grad school >>